rdkcentral/Lightning/README.md

 [![npm](https://img.shields.io/npm/dt/wpe-uiframework.svg)]()
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=55UJZHTXW8VTE)

 The WPE UI Framework (WUF) enables you to build WebGL-rendered UIs, apps and games.
-It contains a feature-rich and highly optimized 2D render tree, a flexible animation/transition toolkit and a framework to compose your UI in a handy way.
-Some characteristics of the framework:
+It contains a feature-rich and highly optimized 2D **render tree**, a flexible **animation/transition toolkit** and a framework to compose your UI based on **UML state charts** defined in-code.

+## Features

 **High performance**

 A highly optimized update loop for coordinate calculations.
 You will be able to get much better performance than when using HTML5.
 It has been carefully tested for memory leaks.

 **Memory Management**

-Avoid memory leaks and control memory.
+The framework has been tested for memory leaks and catefully handles GPU memory as well.

 **WebGL effects**

 Reuse our shaders or specify your own vertex and fragment shaders on a branch of the render tree, to create cool pixel/lighting/3d/displacement/etc effects.

 ## Installation